nCine/nCine-site/cmake-options.md

 - `NCINE_WITH_LUA`

-  This option enables the scripting API and the integration with the Lua library.
+  This option enables the integration with the Lua library.

+  - `NCINE_WITH_SCRIPTING_API`

+    This option enables the Lua scripting API.

 - `NCINE_WITH_ALLOCATORS`